iamsamwen/strapi-api/readme.md

 # strapi-api for strap v4

-A wrapper of strapi api calls util class to simplify the code to retrieve, create, update and delete data from strapi server.
+A wrapper of strapi api calls util class to simplify the code to manipulate strapi data and media files.

 ## Install
 ```bash